jsinger67/parol/book/src/ParGrammar.md

 aware of scanner states.
 This means the provision of lookahead tokens will be made with the current active scanner and may fail if a token is not known by it.
 In most cases this can be circumvented by an appropriate grammar formulation.

-To demonstrate the handling of scanner states a new example `scanner_states` was included.
+>
+>If the scanner switch was successful the lookahead buffer is invalidated.

+You may have look at example `scanner_states` that demonstrates the handling of scanner states.

 ## Omitting grammar symbol from the AST in auto-gen modus